George N. Stewart

 Representation of institutional clients including non-profits, for-profit companies, and licensed professionals in errors and omissions, malpractice, premises liability suits, and in regard to claims of neglect or abuse.

-As part of Scottish heritage, Mr. Stewart is a member of and performs with the Seton Hill University Bagpipe Band, competing at highland games competitions throughout the east coast and Canada.
-In 2014, the band competed in Virginia, Ohio, Maryland, West Virginia and Pennsylvania.
-The band also performed at the 250th year commemoration/dedication for the Battle of Bushy Run in 2013, and with Gaelic Storm (the below-deck band in the movie “Titanic”) at the Palace Theatre in 2014, and for the Wounded Warriors parade in Westmoreland County in 2013.
+Consistent with and in furtherance of his Scottish heritage, Mr. Stewart is a past member of the Seton Hill University Bagpipe Band, competing at highland games competitions throughout the east coast.
+The band performed at the 250th year commemoration/dedication for the Battle of Bushy Run in 2013, and with Gaelic Storm (the below-deck band in the movie “Titanic”) at the Palace Theatre in 2014, and for the Wounded Warriors parade in Westmoreland County.

 Undergraduate:The Pennsylvania State University, B.S.
 Mineral Economics with emphasis in Petroleum and Natural Gas Technology, 1980